In all likelihood, you can play.

 We can know right away that our key is going to be one of the seven musical notes.

-Therefore the more correct explanation is that our songs have keys, which then indicate to us particular scales.
+Therefore the more correct explanation is that our songs have keys, which then implicate particular scales.

 Scales take their letter value from the root note or “tonic” of the scale.